celtic34fr/ZF-GraphicObjectTemplating-Twig/README.md

     'GraphicObjectTemplating',
     ...,

-In public folder of your application, create a linked directory with the **vendor/celtic34fr/zf-graphic-object-templating-twig/public** directory named **graphicobjecttemplating** with the following command executed at the root of the project :
+In public folder of your application, create a linked directory with the **vendor/celtic34fr/zf-graphic-object-templating-twig/public** directory named **graphicobjecttemplating** with the following command executed :

     ln -s ../vendor/celtic34fr/zf-graphic-object-templating-twig/public graphicobjecttemplating

-Copy the files **zfGraphicObjectTemplting.local.php.dist** and **zfGrpahicObjectTemplating.development.local.php.dist** in the config folder of GraphicObjectTemplating config folder witout **dist** extension in config/autoload folder of your project.
+Copy the files **zfGraphicObjectTemplting.local.php.dist** and **zfGrpahicObjectTemplating.development.local.php.dist** found in the config folder of **GraphicObjectTemplating** config folder without **dist** extension in *config/autoload* folder of your project.
 They will activate all the needed parameters by **GraphicObjectTemplating**.